Gerdome/airbnbresearch/README.md

 ### Django

-Inside the **360-behavior** repository, cd to the manage.py file and:
+Inside the **airbnbresearch-backend** repository, cd to the manage.py file and:

 ```
 python manage.py runserver 0.0.0.0:8010